How to Choose the Right DEI Partner

 How do those beliefs influence their actions, approach and recommendations?

-You know that you need additional expertise in diversity, equity and inclusion for change to happen.
-You should understand how your partner will support you in that change and on what timeline.
-Listen for honest answers — if it seems too good to be true, it probably is.
+You know you need additional expertise in diversity, equity and inclusion for change to happen.
+You should understand how your DEI partner will support you in that change and on what timeline.
+Listen for honest answers - if it sounds too good to be true, it probably is.

 What is their approach to creating change?

 What does the change process look like with organizations they support?